Zeeeepa/graph-sitter/CONTRIBUTING.md

-# Contributing to Codegen
+# Contributing to Graph-sitter

-Thank you for your interest in contributing to Codegen!
+Thank you for your interest in contributing to Graph-sitter!
 This document outlines the process and guidelines for contributing.
 If you have any questions, please join our [Slack Community](https://community.codegen.com) 😀.

 ## Contributor License Agreement

-By contributing to Codegen, you agree that:
+By contributing to Graph-sitter, you agree that:

 1. Your contributions will be licensed under the project's license.
 1. You have the right to license your contribution under the project's license.